ansible/ansible-sdk/docs/source/scenario_guide.rst

 Scenario Guides
 ***************

-These scenarios teach you how to accomplish common Ansible SDK tasks.
-To get started, please select the task you want to accomplish.
+Scenarios show you how to perform common Ansible SDK tasks.

 .. toctree::
    :maxdepth: 1